Music is sound. Sound that is induced by movement and conducted through space in all directions as waves.

 Foundation of projects:

-Suite transcription a performance for baroque cello (3rd Suite for cello by J. S. Bach) and contemporary dance with Yui Kawaguchi, Produced by Julia Kursawe and Yui Kawaguchi in 2017.
+– Suite transcription a performance for baroque cello, contemporary dance and the 3rd Suite for cello solo by J. S. Bach, produced by Julia Kursawe and Yui Kawaguchi (dance) in 2017, Dockk 11 Berlin and Schloßtheater Rheinsberg 2018

-suite MINIMAL compositions by Dall’ Abaco and Philip Glass.
-A suite for baroque cello and contemporary dance, with Irene Cortina González, 2019 (work in progress)
+– suite MINIMALE baroque Capricci by Dall’ Abaco and minimal music by Philip Glass forms a suite for baroque cello and contemporary dance, in collaboration with Irene Cortina González, Premiere Theater im Delphi Berlin 2019

 Photo © Katja Strempel